JEE Advanced Topper Who Left IIT Bombay for MIT: Chitraang Murdia's Journey of Choosing Passion Over Interest

 Who is a Postdoctoral Researcher?

-A postdoctoral fellow, often called a postdoc, is someone who conducts research after completing their PhD, which is the highest level of academic study.
+A postdoctoral fellow, also called a postdoc, is someone who conducts research after completing their PhD, which is the highest level of academic study.
 This phase of research can be supported by a paid position or a grant that provides financial assistance.
 Postdocs usually work under the guidance of an experienced researcher known as a principal investigator.

 In India, colleges like the Indian Institute of Science (IISc) and the Indian Institutes of Technology (IITs) also offer postdoctoral positions with stipends ranging from INR 65,000 to INR 80,000, along with additional benefits.